wallarm/product-documentation/docs/latest/installation/connectors/self-hosted-node-conf/helm-chart.md

       enabled: true
       certManager:
         enabled: true
-        issuerRef: # Tell Wallarm Load Balancer which cert-manager entity to use
+        issuerRef:
-          name: letsencrypt-prod # The name of the cert-manager Issuer or ClusterIssuer
+          # The name of the cert-manager Issuer or ClusterIssuer
+          name: letsencrypt-prod
-          kind: ClusterIssuer # If it is Issuer (namespace-scoped) or ClusterIssuer (cluster-wide)
+          # If it is Issuer (namespace-scoped) or ClusterIssuer (cluster-wide)
+          kind: ClusterIssuer
 ```

 #### existingSecret

-You can use this configuration block to pull SSL/TLS certificate and secret from Kubernetes secrets.
+You can use this configuration block to pull an SSL/TLS certificate from an existing Kubernetes secret in the same namespace.

 Example configuration: